 Uruguayan citizens who have been abroad for at least 2 years.

 Uruguayan citizens who decide to reside definitively in the country may introduce for only one time, free of any exchange procedure and exempt from any kind of customs duties, taxes or related charges: movable goods and effects that furnish their home; tools, machines, apparatus and instruments related to the exercise of their profession, art or trade; a motor vehicle of their property, which may not be transferred until a period of two years after their entry to the country has elapsed.

 In the operations contemplated in this article, the intervention of the customs broker shall not be mandatory.
 The consular legalization of documents related to the definitive residence in the country of the fellow citizens and their family unit shall be free of charge.eir family nucleus.

 ENTRY OF DOMESTIC ANIMALS

-The certificate must include and prove that the animal:
+The IVC must prove the following:

 Official Agency in Uruguay: Ministry of Livestock, Agriculture and Fisheries

 Animal Health Division of that State Secretary - Department of International Trade Control

 TRANSPORT FROM THE AIRPORT

 To get from Carrasco Airport to Montevideo, there are the following options: